ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 5. They are critical of you.

-Criticism, whether done publicly or privately, can be painful, especially if the person doing the criticizing is simply being mean and has no intention of being constructive.
+Criticism, whether done publicly or privately, can be painful, especially if the person doing the criticizing is being mean and has no intention of being constructive.

 6. They scream, yell, or curse at you.